-Question Needs Improvement Adequate Good Excellent Observations/Commendations Recommendations Is there a system to maintain student records permanently, securely, and confidentially, that includes secure backup (regardless of printed or digital form records)?
-Is there a designated person or unit charged with the responsibility for ensuring timely collection of student records, maintaining of records, and ensuring the credibility of the records?
-What policies and procedures are in place for releasing of student records and transcripts?
-Does the institution analyze and make available enrolment and graduation statistics, segregated by year, academic programs, level of qualifications, gender, and academic achievements?
+T T

+of printed or digital

+form records).

+There is a 1 point

+designated person or •

+unit charged with the

+responsibility for

+ensuring timely

+collection of student

+records, maintaining

+of records, and

+ensuring the

+credibility of the

+records.

+There are policies 1 point

+and procedures in

+place for releasing of

+student records and

+transcripts.

+The institution 1 point

+analyses and make •

+available enrolment

+and graduation

+statistics, segregated

+by year, academic

+programs, level of

+qualifications,

+gender, and

+academic

+achievements.

+There is a set of co- + 1 point

+point

+curricular activities

+that are suitable for